MalteThodberg/CAGEfightR/README.md

 ## Examples

-See the vignette for an in-depth guide to using `CAGEfightR`
+See the vignette for an in-depth guide to using `CAGEfightR`!